Local Drinks to Try at Spätis in Berlin

 Juice

 Capri-Sun, originally from Heidelberg, is oftentimes the cheapest drink for sale at a Späti, typically around 70¢.
 They’re quite popular with many school children who tend to pop in with some coins on weekday afternoons and pick up a pouch after class lets out.
-There’s also a number of more pure fruit juices made by Germany-based brands such as Christinen, Voelkel, and Bionade.
-No judgements if you opt for Capri-Sun though, it’s gained international popularity for a reason.
+There are also several more pure fruit juices made by Germany-based brands such as Christinen, Voelkel, and Bionade.
+No judgments if you opt for Capri-Sun though, it’s gained international popularity for a reason.

 Energy Drinks